carbon-language/carbon-lang/libcxx/docs/BuildingLibcxx.rst

    This option can be used to enable or disable the filesystem components on platforms that may not support them.
 For example on Windows when using MSVC.

+.. option:: LIBCXX_ENABLE_WIDE_CHARACTERS:BOOL

+   **Default**: ``ON``

+   This option can be used to disable support for ``wchar_t`` in the library.
+It also allows the library to work on top of a C Standard Library that does not provide support for ``wchar_t``.
+This is especially useful in embedded settings where C Standard Libraries don't always provide all the usual bells and whistles.

 .. option:: LIBCXX_ENABLE_INCOMPLETE_FEATURES:BOOL

   **Default**: ``ON``